jhielson/Initial_Neurorobotics_Model_of_PD/README.md

 http://www.macs.hw.ac.uk/neuro4pd/

 # Project
 We advanced the state-of-art by embedding, for the first time, a computational composite model of PD in a real humanoid robot that is engaged on a simple behavioral task.

-The computational model represented by the basal ganglia-thalamus-cortex system has been fully tuned and validated with published data.
-We created a sensorimotor loop with biologically informed constraints that can be selectively altered in the future.
-This is the first step towards advancing our knowledge about PD beyond that obtained from anatomical and physiological studies.
-The main contributions of this project are: i) an embedded computational composite model of Parkinson's disease in a real humanoid robot and ii) a first attempt to reproduce PD symptoms on a humanoid robot.
+The main contributions of this paper are: (i) an embedded computational composite model of PD in a real humanoid robot and (ii) the reproduction of abnormal PD motor stimulation based on cortical dynamics via the modulation of central oscillators.

+We expect new insights into PD by future studies conducted using our proposed model.

 ## Requirements